MarcianoSalazar/Salazar-CSEL302-2B/README.md

 **1. Why does performance only increase when attention > 0.6?**

 The threshold of 0.6 represents the minimum level of focused engagement needed for actual learning to occur.
 Below 0.6, a student is either distracted, daydreaming, or just passively sitting.
 At or below this level, no new information is being effectively processed and stored.
 The 0.6 threshold is a simplification of the concept that there is a minimum cognitive engagement level required for meaningful learning.
 This is similar to how in real learning science, passive exposure to material (low attention) does not lead to the same retention as active engagement (high attention).
-The threshold models this binary switch — either you're engaged enough to learn or you're not.
+The threshold models this binary switch, either you're engaged enough to learn or you're not.

 **2. Is this model deterministic or stochastic?**